BensThoughts/next-mdx-filesystem/README.md

 for the root directory of your mdx articles as configured by `postsDir` in the configuration file `mdx-filesystem.config.json`.

-If you are calling it from within `[...slug]` for example `/pages/blog/[...slug]` you can feed it params.slug as given by next.js and it will give you back an object with `isDirectory` that will tell you if that path was a directory or an mdx article.
+If you are calling it from within `[...slug].tsx` for example `/pages/blog/[...slug].tsx` you can feed it params.slug as given by next.js and it will give you back an object with `isDirectory` that will tell you if that path was a directory or an mdx article.
 If it was a directory the property `directory` will contain a well organized data structure that represents all of